 Although most authorizers are school districts, there are other entities that state law permits to authorize charter schools.
 Previously, these entities included UW-Milwaukee, MATC, the Common Council of the City of Milwaukee, and UW-Parkside.
-2015 Wisconsin Act 55 expanded this to add five new independent authorizes, which include Gateway

-Technical College, the Waukesha County Executive, College of Menominee Nation, Lac Courte Oreilles Ojibwa Community College, and the OEO in the UW System.
+2015 Wisconsin Act 55 expanded this to add five new independent authorizers, which include each technical college district board, the Waukesha County Executive, College of Menominee Nation, Lac Courte Oreilles Ojibwa Community College, and the OEO in the UW System.
 These independent chartering entities are often referred to as "2r" or "2x" authorizers because it refers to the section of charter school law within Wis.
 Stat. § 118.40 that grants these entities authority to authorize charter schools.

-During the 2017-2018 school year, there were a total of 23 independent charter schools in operation in Wisconsin.
+During the 2018-2019 school year, there were a total of 26 independent charter schools in operation in Wisconsin.
 Table 4 shows a list of these schools and their authorizers.